European-XFEL/Karabo/doc/concepts/general_concepts.rst

 	- distribute common data to multiple devices
 	- group hardware logically split into multiple devices into a single physical component

-Because we compose behaviour over multiple device instances such middle-layer devices are called *composite* devices.
+Because we compose behavior over multiple device instances such middle-layer devices are called *composite* devices.

 A second flavor of middle-layer devices are so-called *channel* devices.
 These are useful